 This rail link will connect the Metro South-East with the northern suburbs, providing more direct public transport access between these areas as well as along the Blue Downs corridor.
 Feeder routes are also planned.
-While the provision of the rail line and services falls under PRASA, the City is facilitating this corridor through the provision of the feeder network and project planning regarding the rail station environs has been completed.
-Accompanying this will be planning a road-based feeder system as well as a TOD initiative surrounding the stations, however the timing of this work will be linked to the implementation of the Blue Downs Rail line.
+While the provision of the rail line and services falls under PRASA, the City is facilitating this corridor through planning for the provision of the feeder network.
+Project planning regarding the rail station environs has been completed by the City.
+Accompanying this will be planning a road-based feeder system as well as a TOD initiative surrounding the stations, however the timing of this work will be linked to the implementation of the Blue Downs Rail line by PRASA.